lichray/cloudbackup-updater/README.rst

 Otherwise, if 4) is not true, the installed agent is updated to the latest version from the repository.
+The actual update may be delayed for some time if the updater is running as a daemon.
+See `Usage`_ for details.

 Use the command showing the installed version to compare the agent version before and after the installation of the auto-updater.